Scienze dello Spettacolo e della Produzione Multimediale | Enrollment

 Academic degrees from foreign universities may be recognized for the purpose of admission to the course of study.
 More information can be found on the following webpage:

 Type of access

-No test is required for the admission to the Master's degree course in Archaeology and Ancient Cultures.
-However, it is necessary to meet personal preparation and curricular requirements; the enrolment is subject to an application for evaluation of the applicant’s previous academic career, which can be submitted from 15 July 2023 to 29 February 2024 according to the procedures outlined under 'enrolment'.
+No test is required for the admission to the Master's degree course.
+However, it is necessary to meet personal preparation and curricular requirements; the enrolment is subject to an application for evaluation of the applicant’s previous academic career, which can be submitted from 17 July 2023 to 29 February 2024 according to the procedures outlined under 'enrolment'.

 Students intending to enrol on the Master's degree course in Performing Arts and Multimedia Production must have a total of no less than 24 CFUs in the following sectors: performing arts (L-ART/05), cinema (L-ART/06), music (L-ART/07 of Ethnomusicology L-ART/08) and/or figurative arts (L-ART/01, L-ART/02, L-ART/03, L-ART/04) and at least 3 CFUs in the INF/01 and/or ING-INF/05 sectors.

 Graduates of class L 3-Disciplines of the Visual Arts, Music and Performing Arts and L 1-Cultural Heritage and Disciplines of the Arts and Performing Arts of the University of Salerno are considered to meet the curricular requirements and may therefore enrol on this degree course, subject to the possession of adequate personal preparation.